Non-Invasive Rejuvenation Laser

 This combined cooling/heating process protects the outer layer of skin while allowing the heat to reprogram the collagen-building process within the deeper layers of your skin.
 The scars are then filled in from the “inside out” by the production of this new collagen.
-Multiple treatments are necessary to stimulate the collagen and minimize the acne scars.
+Multiple treatments are necessary to stimulate collagen and minimize the acne scars.

-Is Smoothbeam the best choice for acne scars?
+Is Smoothbeam the Best Choice for Acne Scars?

-Non ablative lasers like Smoothbeam have their place and are a good choice for those who are averse to any downtime.
-Newer laser, especially the Fraxel laser systems, produce a more marked response, but will, depending on the level of treatment, produce redness and sometimes swelling.
+Non-ablative lasers like SmoothBeam have their place and are a good choice for those who are averse to any downtime.
+Newer lasers, especially the Fraxel laser systems, produce a more marked response, but will, depending on the level of treatment, produce redness and sometimes swelling.
 Still, the special nature of Fraxel makes it the leading laser in Acne Scar Reduction.

-Active Acne Treatment – improving active acne
+Active Acne Treatment – Improving Active Acne

 Because the SmoothBeam actually alters the function of the oil-producing sebaceous glands, active acne is greatly reduced.
-Less acne translate to less future acne scarring.
+Less acne translates to less future acne scarring.
 SmoothBeam is frequently used in combination with Vbeam laser treatments to reduce redness from acne scars.
 In 2010 a new acne system came on the market and is making great strides in helping control acne.
 Isolaz uses suction and bacteria-killing light to remove the “food source” for acne bacteria and kill the present p.acnes bacteria within and around the follicle.

 Results may vary for each patient and each laser system; you should discuss your expectations with Dr. Pilest.
 Several treatments may be required, depending on anatomical location and the extent of desired results.

 Wrinkling is caused by loss of collagen and elastin in the skin.
-SmoothBeam’s technology causes the body to reactivate production of collagen to areas that have lost their “fill” (wrinkles).
+SmoothBeam’s technology causes the body to reactivate the production of collagen to areas that have lost their “fill” (wrinkles).
 This new collagen improves the skin’s elastic capabilities and overall tone.
-Smoothbeam helps your skin feel firmer, smoother, and show fewer fine wrinkles.
+SmoothBeam helps your skin feel firmer, smoother, and show fewer fine wrinkles.

-Understanding how SmoothBeam works
+Understanding How SmoothBeam Works

-SmoothBeam’s patented LASR™ (laser assisted skin renewal) process provides skin renewal by combining two unique elements: 1.
-A gentle laser pulse that stimulates the formation of new collagen just beneath the surface of your ski.
+SmoothBeam’s patented LASR™ (laser-assisted skin renewal) process provides skin renewal by combining two unique elements: 1.
+A gentle laser pulse that stimulates the formation of new collagen just beneath the surface of your skin.
 2. A proprietary Dynamic Cooling Device (DCD) that sprays the upper layers of your skin with a fine mist of cryogen prior to, during, and after the laser pulse, cooling and protecting the surface of your skin.
 Each pulse cycle of cooling and heating occurs within a second, making the process fast and comfortable.

 One of the most exciting aspects of SmoothBeam technology is that it allows laser treatment in short “lunchtime” procedures.
 Treatments generally take 10 to 30 minutes.
 After your treatment, you can go right back to work or out to dinner without anyone knowing you’ve had treatment.
 Or, if you like, you can choose more aggressive treatment.
-The number of treatments and interval of treatments vary depending on the severity of the condition and the extent of the improvement desired.
+The number of treatments and interval of treatments varies depending on the severity of the condition and the extent of the improvement desired.